Assassination of Sheikh Mujibur Rahman: Sheikh Mujib family

 Sheikh Mujib was shot at point-blank range from a distance of 7 feet in the chest.
 A total of 18 bullets hit his body.
 9 bullets hit the lower right side of the chest in a circular pattern.
 1 bullet hit the lower abdomen and exited through the other side.
 1 bullet hit the index finger of his right hand and the finger was almost severed.
 2 bullets hit the upper part of both hands and 1 bullet hit the palm of the left hand.
 A total of 4 bullets hit in both legs above and below the knees.
 His face was unharmed.

-Although S. H. M. B. Noor Chowdhury was marked to be the person who shot the fatal shots, Noor Chowdhury denied the accusation in an interview given to CPB Radio.
+Although S. H. M. B. Noor Chowdhury was marked to be the person who fired the fatal shots, Noor Chowdhury denied the accusation in an interview given to the CPB Radio.
 Other people killed in the attack were Sheikh Fazilatunnesa Mujib, wife of Mujib, who was killed upstairs; Sheikh Nasser, younger brother of Mujib, who was killed in a lavatory; several servants of Mujib, who were also killed in lavatories; Sheikh Jamal, the second son of Mujib and an army officer; ten-year-old Sheikh Russel, the youngest son of Mujib; and two daughters-in-law of Mujib.

 Moni and Serniabat family

-In Dhanmondi, two other groups of soldiers killed Sheikh Fazlul Haque Mani, Mujib's nephew and a leader of the Awami League along with his pregnant wife, Arzu Moni, and Mujib's brother-in-law, Abdur Rab Serniabat was killed with thirteen of his family members on Mintu Road.
+In Dhanmondi, two other groups of soldiers killed Sheikh Fazlul Haque Mani, Mujib's nephew and a leader of the Awami League, along with his pregnant wife, Arzu Moni.
+Mujib's brother-in-law, Abdur Rab Serniabat was killed with thirteen of his family members on Mintu Road.
 He was a minister of the government.

 Mohammadpur

-At Dhanmondi, an artillery group under Colonel Mohiuddin Ahmed took up a position with mortars on the lake shore south of Mujib's residence.
+At Dhanmondi, an artillery group under Colonel Mohiuddin Ahmed took up a position with a M101 howitzer on the lake shore south of Mujib's residence.
 The mortar shells fired from there towards the residence, missed its target and hit Mohammadpur (to the north of Dhanmondi).
 At this, house number 8 and 9 of Shershah Suri Road and house number 196 and 197 of Shahjahan Road (tinshed slum) caught fire instantly killing 14 and leaving 40 people injured.